diku-dk/futhark-website/performance.rst

 and thus not a natural fit for Futhark.

-This page will not try to quantitatively prove that Futhark is the fastest language ever, but instead attempt to give an intuition of where Futhark lies in the performance space.
+This page will not try to quantitatively prove that Futhark is the *fastest language ever*.
+Instead, it merely attempts to give an intuition of where Futhark lies in the performance space.
 This is done by comparing performance on fairly simple programs to hand-written implementations or other high-quality GPU languages or libraries.
 Unfortunately, such comparisons mostly exercise the efficiency of basic language constructs.
 These programs are too small and simple to benefit from the ability of the Futhark compiler to significantly restructure the original program and its data representations through *loop fusion* and the like.
+More comprehensive benchmarks can be found in our various `papers
+</publications.html>`_.

 The graphs show input size on the *x*-axis, and the resulting runtime in microseconds on the *y*-axis.
 All runtimes are averaged over a